The Bike Trail Poses Grave Risks to Children and Privacy Issues for Neighborhoods

 JUNE 22, 2022, GLEN ELLYN POLICE DEPARTMENT COMMUNITY ROOM–Bike 53 held an informational meeting about the East Branch DuPage River Trail, (EBDRT or The Trail), a proposed bike trail to connect the Prairie Path and the Morton Arboretum.
 About 70 residents who live east of Route 53 between Roosevelt Road and Butterfield Road attended.
 DuPage County’s preferred trail alignment was presented by Sidney Kenyon—AICP, Senior Transportation Planner, DuPage County DOT.

-The preferred path hugs the east bank of the DuPage River at Butterfield Road near Peace Lutheran Church before bridging the river at 22nd Street and Buckingham at Westfield School (map 1).
+The preferred path hugs the east bank of the DuPage River at Butterfield Road near Peace Lutheran Church, runs adjacent to approximately 26 homes in Butterfield east, then bridges the river at 22nd Street and Buckingham at Westfield School (map 1).
+(2—Source)

 A proposed Bridge on the Westfield playground POSES RECKLESS Dangers to Children

 “Constructing a bridge endangers Westfield’s status as a safe, secure, bordered, Diversity, Equity & Inclusion (DEI) playground for neuro-diverse children such as those on the autism spectrum,” says Cathy Hosek, a mother whose children participated in the program.

 A bridge falls under Attractive Nuisance laws—Attractive nuisance is a dangerous condition on a landowner’s property that may particularly attract children onto the land and pose a risk to their safety.